sumit84mca/design-patterns/InterviewQuestions/CSharp.md

 <summary>difference between webclient and httpclient in c#?</summary>

 ### HttpWebRequest
 HttpWebRequest gives you control over every aspect of the request/response object, like timeouts, cookies, headers, protocols.
 Another great thing is that HttpWebRequest class does not block the user interface thread.
-For instance, while you’re downloading a big file from a sluggish API server, your application’s UI will remain responsive.
+For instance, while youï¿½re downloading a big file from a sluggish API server, your applicationï¿½s UI will remain responsive.
 ```csharp
 HttpWebRequest http = (HttpWebRequest)WebRequest.Create("http://example.com");
 WebResponse response = http.GetResponse();